edoper/CNV-GWAS-Pipeline/README.md

 1 | 15718470 | 15789733 | NA21304 | 3 | CTRC,EFHD2,CELA2A
 1 | 15894607 | 16000741 | NA18534 | 4 | RSC1A1,AGMAT,DNAJC16,DDI2

+For further annotations, you can directly upload the filtered `all-cnv.filtered.bed` BED file to the Ensembl's variant effect predictor [VEP](https://www.ensembl.org/Tools/VEP) to annotate all relevant biological features.
+However, for larger annotation procedures local VEP installation is recommended.
+[ANNOVAR](https://doc-openbio.readthedocs.io/projects/annovar/en/latest/) or PennCNV can also be used to annotate the dataset.

+## Step 3.
+Burden analysis.

+### Regions of Interest (or genes of interest)
+CNV burden analysis is a hypothesis-driven approach that requires the definition of at least one region of interest.
+A region of interest can be any genomic interval defined by the user, and usually takes the form of a gene set.
+Gene sets should be meaningful to the disease to extract valuable conclusions.
+There is no restriction in the type or number of regions that can be tested.

 To annotate regions of interest you might take advantage of the refseq.genes.bed file to generate a regions.of.interest.bed file.
 For this example we will as "regions of interest" a list of 279 coding genes (gene.set.list) known to be associated to developmental disorders.
 Next you can interrogate is any CNVs are overlapping these regions and generate a mysamples.w.predictor list.
 ```
 awk -F"\t" 'BEGIN{OFS="\t"} FNR==NR{p[$4]=$0;next}{print p[$1]}' refseq.genes.bed gene.set.list | sort -V -k1,2 >regions.of.interest.bed
 bedtools intersect -a mycnvs.final.bed -b regions.of.interest.bed -wa | awk '{print $4"\t1"}' | sort | uniq >mysamples.w.predictor
 ```

-## Step 3.
-Burden analysis.

-### Concept
-CNV burden analysis is a hypothesis-driven approach that requires the definition of at least one region of interest.
-A region of interest can be any genomic interval defined by the user, and usually takes the form of a gene set.
-Gene sets should be meaningful to the disease to extract valuable conclusions.
-There is no restriction in the type or number of regions that can be tested.
 ### Input.
-To carry out a burden analysis you need two variables for every sample included in the gwas:
+To carry out a burden analysis you need three variables for every sample included in the gwas:
 1. RESPONSE: binary phenotype (cases=1; controls=0) in all PostQC gwas samples regardless of their cnv state.
 2. PREDICTOR: binary precdictor, in this case if a sample has or not a CNV overlapping a region of interest. we will use mysamples.w.predictor to create the PREDICTOR field.
 3. COVARIABLES (optional): Here you can inlcude sex or principal components.